Chargebackhit API Reference

 Array of objects

-All information about the purchased products.
+Contains all details about the purchased products.

 object